 In an Signaling Line Circuit, the panel continually polls the devices.
 With Class A, because both ends of the wire goes to the panel, a single break in the wire won't prevent any devices from communicating.
 The problems with the wiring will show a trouble, but the life safety aspects of all devices doing their job has not changed.

 However, to answer your question about T-Tapping on the Class A circuit, the added Class B circuit would not have a redundant pathway, so some devices might not be connected.
-If the Class A circuit is T-Tapped, the Class A circuit is no longer a Class A circuit.
+If the Class A circuit is T-Tapped, the Class A circuit is no longer a Class A circuit; it is entirely a Class B circuit.
 This is a life safety / reliability issue.

 Is Notification Appliance Circuit (NAC) Wiring Allowed to be Class B in a Class A System?